Silver Springs Shores, Florida

 Silver Springs Shores is a census-designated place (CDP) in Marion County, Florida, United States.
 The population was 24,846 at the 2020 census, up from 6,539 at the 2010 census.
 It is part of the Ocala, Florida Metropolitan Statistical Area.

 The community, often called “The Shores" by locals, serves primarily as a bedroom community for Ocala.
 It is the largest community in southeastern Marion County.

 Geography

-Silver Springs Shores is located at (29.101279, -82.012439).
-It is 10 mi southeast of the center of Ocala, the county seat.
+Silver Springs Shores is located 10 mi southeast of the center of Ocala, the county seat.

 According to the United States Census Bureau, the CDP has a total area of 15.1 sqmi, of which 14.9 sqmi are land and 0.2 sqmi, or 1.42%, are water.